z3z1ma/cdf/docs/api_reference.md

 #### name

 The name of the component.
+Must be unique within the workspace.

 <a id="core.specification.base.BaseComponent.version"></a>

 #### version

 The version of the component.

+Used internally to version datasets and serves as an external signal to dependees that something has changed in a breaking way.
+All components are versioned.

 <a id="core.specification.base.BaseComponent.owner"></a>